Seafield waste + Can

 Scotland's largest waste treatment plant, Seafield processes 300 million litres of waste from four million toilet flushes every day.
 Depending on the wind direction, a pungent smell sometimes hangs in the air - during the 'pasteurising' process, enough bio-gas is extracted from the waste to power 4,800 homes.

 There's a walkway right around the plant, leading as far as Leith Docks.
 At low tide you can stroll along the mud flats, where gulls, geese, swans, and wading birds were all foraging.
 There were also pied wagtails, grey wagtails, rock pipits, and even a robin, feeding on the tiny flies congregating over the seaweed exposed by the receding tide.

 Four miles offshore lies Inchkeith island, uninhabited since the Inchkeith lighthouse was automated in 1986.
-This is owned by Tom Farmer, the Leith-born business tycoon whose investment in 1990 rescued Hibernian FC from a hostile takeover bid by the then Heart of Midlothian FC chairman Wallace Mercer.
+This was once owned by Tom Farmer, the Leith-born business tycoon whose investment in 1990 rescued Hibernian FC from a hostile takeover bid by the then Heart of Midlothian FC chairman Wallace Mercer.

 Playlist: Can, Flow Motion (Harvest, 1976)